minprog/programming-2/30 Problem Sets/50 Python/30 Scraping.md

 *Pattern* is a Python module that will come to our rescue for tackling this problem.
 Its [online description](http://www.clips.ua.ac.be/pages/pattern) is as follows:

 > Pattern is a web mining module for the Python programming language.
-It bundles
-> tools for data mining (Google + Twitter + Wikipedia API, web spider, HTML DOM
-> parser), natural language processing (tagger/chunker, n­gram search, sentiment
-> analysis, WordNet), machine learning (vector space model, k­means clustering,
+It has tools for data mining (Google, Twitter and Wikipedia API, a web crawler, a HTML DOM parser), natural language processing (part-of-speech taggers, n-gram search, sentiment analysis, WordNet), machine learning (vector space model, clustering, SVM), network analysis and <canvas> visualization.
-> Naive Bayes + k­NN + SVM classifiers) and network analysis (graph centrality
-> and visualization).
-It is well documented and bundled with 30+ examples and
-> 350+ unit tests.

 An important part of this problem is to practice using such a library for reaching our goals.
 Your task is to gather information about the library and how to use it, and then implement a solution.